Applied Aeronautics: Reception

 Applied Aeronautics has drones in over 50 countries and on every continent.
 The company focuses on the following industries: disaster response, search and rescue, pipeline surveillance, precision agriculture, natural resources, insurance, education, conservation, mining and public safety.
 The company counts NASA among its globally recognized clients.

 In 2019, it was announced the Albatross UAV was in use by the University of El Paso NASA MIRO Center for Space Exploration and Research with the aim of developing the country's first countywide-area operational low-altitude UAS Traffic Management (UTM) system.

 Partnerships

-In 2022, Applied Aeronautics announced a partnership with Cambium of Mojave, CA to produce high-survivability group 1, 2 and 3 UAS for military and commercial customers.
+In 2022, Applied Aeronautics announced a partnership with Cambium of Mojave, California, to produce high-survivability group 1, 2 and 3 UAS for military and commercial customers.
 These new drones will offer protection against fire and laser threats.

 In 2022, the Albatross UAV was selected by the University of North Dakota, Embry Riddle Aeronautical University and Kansas University as the test bed for UAS right of way research.
 This project was sponsored by the FAA as part of the ASSURE program.

+In July 2024, Boeing deployed four Applied Aeronautics Albatross fixed-wing UAVs at the Snowdonia Aerospace Centre in Wales, seamlessly integrating Boeing’s autonomy software with each drone’s multispectral machine-vision and advanced search algorithms; this enabled them to autonomously collaborate—sharing environmental data, coordinating their strategies, and intelligently responding to both the terrain and one another—to detect and jam an enemy radio frequency as a unified Air-Launched Effect swarm.